tracking-exposed/pornhub.tracking.exposed/content/criticala.md

 ---
 title: "Pornhub 2020, their richest and darkest year, in review"
-subtitle: "they are the ones looking for sugar daddies"
+subtitle: "(they, are the crazy for sugardaddies!)"
 draft: false
 type: 'darkBold'
 date: 2020-12-01T10:26:08Z